small dining room ideas

 9. Add a Statement Centerpiece

-Pro Tip: A single large statement vase with one type of flower — all white tulips, all green eucalyptus, all yellow sunflowers — looks more sophisticated and impactful than a mixed bouquet in a small dining room setting.
+What I recommend: A single large statement vase with one type of flower — all white tulips, all green eucalyptus — looks more sophisticated and impactful than a mixed bouquet in a small dining room.
+Keep your centerpiece low so it does not block eye contact across the table.

 10. Define Your Dining Zone With a Rug

 Which of these small dining room ideas are you going to try first?
-Let us know in the comments below!
+Let us know in the comments below — I would love to hear about your small dining room transformation!

 For more small space inspiration explore all our articles on Tiny Room Style!